Loading…

 Two weeks after treatment, the patient gets a personalised follow-up — written by AI in your clinic's tone but stripped of any prescription product references.
 The message asks them to reply with a photo and any questions.
 Replies route to the practitioner.
 The whole sequence feels personal because the language is, but it sits cleanly inside TGA advertising rules.

 Most injector content on Instagram and TikTok lives in a grey zone.
+Unlike event photographers, who can let AI draft social posts with almost no regulatory risk, injectors need every caption filtered.
 AI can keep you out of the danger zone if the guardrails are configured.
 The blocklist catches product names.
 The clinical-claims filter catches outcome promises.
 The practitioner approves everything.
 You get a steady flow of compliant content without the constant fear of a Reel screenshot ending up in an AHPRA notification.

 Cosmetic consults are 60–90 minutes.
 A no-show is a six-figure annual problem at a single chair.
-AI scores the no-show risk on every booking, prompts a deposit request for high-risk patients, and routes confirmation calls to reception for the cases that warrant it.
+AI scores the no-show risk on every booking, prompts a deposit request for high-risk patients, and routes confirmation calls to reception for the cases that warrant it — the same appointment economics that make no-show prediction valuable for dietitians and other allied health practices.

 This is where AI for injector clinics either works or becomes a liability.